-By monitoring your child, you can intervene before hitting and biting happens.
+By monitoring your child, you can intervene before hitting and biting happen.

 8. Make sure all parents/caregivers are on board with the same strategy

-Having everyone using the same strategy will give your toddler a sense of structure and consistency.
+Having everyone on the same page will give your toddler a sense of structure and consistency.

 And, of course, we always want to be showing and teaching our little ones better and healthier ways to cope with their emotions!

 The best way to stop an undesirable behavior is to replace it with a more acceptable one, right?

 Here are a few alternatives you can try with your toddler to replace the hitting and biting: